seanalconada/Sean/README.md

 >A moving boat when you click, moving objects in the background.

 [Creative task 2](https://academy.cs.cmu.edu/sharing/burlyWoodCamel2870)
->A record player that spins and turns colors.
+>A record player that spins and has different colors.